lisafast/lacnotredame/content/about/2018BoardReport.md

 ## Constitution of the meeting - quorum based on registered members

 As the new president, Lisa Fast opened the meeting, and thanked Jane Hayward for her work as president for the previous three years.
-There were 21 members present at the meeting.
+Quorum requires at least 25% of members be present - there were 21 members present at the meeting - quorum was reached.

-Moved by Lisa Fast
+Move to open the meeting by Lisa Fast

 Seconded by Jane Hayward